2019 - 2023 SCPAMemorandum of Understanding: Article 15: Miscellaneous Leaves of Absence

 The twelve (12) month period for FMLA/CFRA purposes is determined by a “rolling” twelve (12) month period measured backwards from the date an employee first uses FMLA/CFRA leave.

-24.3.4 Family Care And Medical Leave To Care For A Covered Service Member With A Service Injury Or Illness
+15.3.3 Family Care and Medical Leave to Care for a Covered Service Member With a Service Injury or Illness

-Subject to the provisions of this Salary Resolution, County policy, and state and federal law, including the FMLA, an eligible employee may take FMLA leave to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service member.
-(This 12 month period used under FMLA/CFRA to determine leave eligibility is separate from the “annual period” defined in 23.1.4.)
+Subject to the provisions of this MOU, County policy, and state and federal law, including the FMLA, an eligible employee may take FMLA leave to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service member.
+(This 12 month period used under FMLA/CFRA to determine leave eligibility is separate from the “annual period” defined in 14.3.)

-24.3.5 Family Care and Medical Leave - Pay Status And Benefits
+15.3.4 Family Care and Medical Leave – Paid Status and Benefits

 Except as provided in this Section, the family care and medical leave will be unpaid.
-The County will, however, continue to provide County contributions toward the health plan premium during the period of family care and medical leave for up to twelve (12) work weeks for represented employees and up to fifteen (15) work weeks for Administrative Management, Confidential, and Unrepresented employees on the same basis as coverage would have been provided had the employee not taken family care and medical leave.
+The County will, however, continue to provide County contributions toward the health plan premium during the period of family care and medical leave for up to twelve (12) work weeks for employees on the same basis as coverage would have been provided had the employee not taken family care and medical leave.
 The employee will be required to continue to pay the employee’s share of premiums payments, if any.

-24.3.7 Family Care and Medical Leave - Relationship To Pregnancy Disability Leave
+15.3.6 Family Care and Medical Leave – Relationship to Pregnancy Disability Leave

 The family care and medical leave provided under this section is in addition to any leave taken on account of disability due to pregnancy, childbirth, or related medical conditions for which an employee may be qualified under state law.